Two killed in police firing while trying to escape custody: Cop | Law-Order

 - India

-Two persons, accused of various crimes, were killed in police firing while allegedly trying to escape custody in Assam's Cachar district, a top police officer said on Sunday.
+Two persons, accused of various crimes, were killed in police firing while allegedly trying to escape custody in Assam’s Cachar district, a senior officer said on Sunday.

-One of the two featured in the list of 'most-wanted persons' in the district for his purported involvement in extortion, kidnapping, dacoity and vehicle-lifting cases, Cachar Superintendent of Police Ramandeep Kaur said.
+One of the two, Kamrul Islam, featured in the list of ‘most-wanted persons’ in the district for his purported involvement in several extortion, kidnapping, dacoity and vehicle-lifting cases, Cachar Superintendent of Police Ramandeep Kaur said.

-Explaining the sequence of events, she said that a team from Silchar Sadar police station had been on the hunt for a person wanted in a land dispute case.

-"The team managed to nab the accused from a vehicle in the Jorabat area.
-Two others, including a criminal wanted in several cases, were also apprehended from the same vehicle," she said.
+The other, Amrul Hussain, was also wanted in dacoity cases, she stated.

 At least 54 people have been killed and 139 injured in police action while allegedly trying to flee custody or for attacking police personnel since the BJP government, led by Chief Minister Himanta Biswa Sarma, assumed office in May 2021.